molgenis/vip/README.md

   pipeline.sh -i in.vcf.gz --phenotypes sample0/HP:0000123
   pipeline.sh -i in.vcf.gz --phenotypes sample0/HP:0000123,sample1/HP:0000234
 ```

-### MacOS
-When done, you can exit the Vagrant VM through `exit` and then shut it down with `vagrant halt`.

-Note that Vagrant only syncs the current folder.
-When using data stored elsewhere,
-be sure to adjust `config.vm.synced_folder` in the `Vagrantfile`.

 ## Usage: modules
 Pipeline modules can be used separately, run one of the following scripts for usage information: